John Gunn (Australian politician)

 John Gunn (16 December 1884 – 27 June 1959) was an Australian politician who served as the 29th Premier of South Australia, leading the South Australian Branch of the Australian Labor Party to government at the 1924 election.

 Early life

-Gunn was born in Bendigo, Victoria, the second of nine children to a Scottish miner and his wife.
-Gunn's father died when he was young, forcing him to work as a delivery boy to support his mother and siblings while studying at night classes.
+Gunn was born on 16 December 1884 in Bendigo, Victoria.
+He was the second of nine children born to Mary Ann (née Wayman) and William Gunn.
+His father was born in Scotland and worked as a miner.

-Gunn worked a variety of jobs in Melbourne and in the Western Australian timber mills before returning to Melbourne to marry Haidee Smith on 8 September 1908.
+Gunn's father died when he was young, forcing him to work as a butcher's delivery boy to support his mother and siblings while studying at night classes.
+He moved to Melbourne in 1901 and worked as a tea-packer and trolley-driver, also briefly working in the Western Australian timber mills.
+After returning to Melbourne he married Haidee Smith on 8 September 1908.
 They then moved to Adelaide where Gunn found work as a horse-lorry driver on the Port Road.
 He soon became the President of the South Australian branch of the Federated Carters and Driver's Union and organised the 1910 Drivers' Strike, which secured reduced working hours, although he made enemies in the wealthy and influential Adelaide Establishment, who considered him a dangerous communist.